-The following table sets forth the cash and non-cash compensation of our directors (other than our former and current Chief Executive Officers, who were not separately compensated for their service on the Board) for the fiscal year ended December 31, 2010.
+The following table sets forth the cash and non-cash compensation of our directors (other than our Chief Executive Officer, who was not separately compensated for his service on the Board) for the fiscal year ended December 31, 2011.
 In the paragraph following the table and in the footnotes, we describe our standard compensation arrangement for service on the Board of Directors and Board Committees.

-For the Fiscal Year Ended December 31, 2010
+For the Fiscal Year Ended December 31, 2011